Xanistro/diabetes-ai-projecttt/README.md

 # AI Diabetes Prediction

+DISCLAIMER: THIS IS NOT MEANT TO DIAGNOSE OR OVERRULE A DOCTORS DIAGNOSIS OF DIABETES

 This project uses artificial intelligence to predict the chance of diabetes using patient health data.

 ### How it works: